sanyakamen1/Google_Play_Store_EDA/README.md

-# Life Expectancy
+# Android Apps on Google Play
-Exploratory Analysis of Life Expectancy Data
+Exploratory Analysis of Android Apps on Google Play